ajs123/KBikeBLE/README.md

 * Red    - Wiper of the pot
 * Yellow - Ground - other end of the pot, and of the crank switch

 Any replacement RJ9 cord provides access, or you could tap into the Keiser computer connector at the handlebar end.
-Retaining the ability to use the Keiser computer is recommended.
-In the absence of power pedals, calibration is done by matching the Keiser power estimates.
+Retaining the ability to use the Keiser computer is recommended, as it can be helpful in calibration.

 KBikeBLE uses a digital output to apply voltage to the pot (Black wire) and reads the voltage at the wiper.
 Disabling resistance measurements and blanking the display provides good (days) battery life.
 The original Keiser computer appears to operate differently, perhaps for futher power savings.
 The ability to leave both connected at the same time is TBD.